Boundary Location Surveys

 Drones, Aerial Mapping, RTK GPS and Conventional Angle and Distance Measuring Equipment

-There is a great demand for accurate and up-to-date survey models that show the land and existing buildings and other improvements.
+There is increasing demand for accurate and up-to-date survey models that show land and existing buildings and other improvements.
 These may include roads, bridges, utilities, trees, wetlands, and other topography.
 These maps commonly have accuracies that range from high (errors less than fractions of an inch) to moderate (errors on the order of inches) to low (errors of several feet or more).
 These maps are generally measured in the field with either conventional survey field crews of 2 or more persons, or with some form of remote sensing to capture digital data en masse.
-Either way, the measured data is then processed in the office using CAD and GIS software to produce three dimensional models of the real world.
-Engineers then frequently use these models to design new structures with a high degree of confidence that their designs will fit the site when actually constructed.
+Either way, the measured data is then processed in the Land Surveyor's office using CAD and GIS software to produce three dimensional models of the real world.
+Engineers then use these models to design new structures with a high degree of confidence that their designs will fit the site when actually constructed.
+Paul frequently works with other professional land surveyors and engineers to assist clients in their goals for cost effectively improving, conveying or subdividing real estate.

 Specialty Surveys